Torsion pairs and 3-fold flops: Covering and limiting relations

 We can thus construct a diagram

-The squares (i) and (iii) commute by \cref{thm:flopmutation}, while the circuit (ii) commutes from the above discussion since \(\LL\) is a nef bundle on \(W\) (the trivial flop of \(W\)).
-The commutativity of (iv) is again the content of \cite[lemma 7.3]{hiranoStabilityConditions3fold2023}, while (v) commutes by using \cref{prop:simpletilt} and noting that \(\mu'\lambda\) and \(\lambda'\mu\) are both atomic paths such that \(\mu'\lambda N =\lambda'\mu N (= \LL\, M)\).
-Thus the whole diagram commutes, and reading the outer circuit yields the required diagram \eqref{eqn:linebundlemutation}. \end{proof} \end{proposition}
+where the squares (i) and (iii) commute by \cref{thm:flopmutation}, while the circuit (ii) commutes from the above discussion since \(\LL\) is a nef bundle on \(W\) (the trivial flop of \(W\)).
+The commutativity of (iv) is again the content of \cite[lemma 7.3]{hiranoStabilityConditions3fold2023}.
+To show (v) commutes we use \cref{cor:mutationdecomp}, observing that the composite paths \(\lambda'\nu\) and \(\nu'\lambda\) are both atomic---indeed any hyperplane crossed by the atomic path \(\nu\) must pass through the cones